idris-lang/Idris2/docs/source/reference/operators.rst

 ==================

-In dependently-typed programming, we have the ability define constructors which first argument is a type and the second is a lambda using the first argument as it's type.
+In dependently-typed programming, we have the ability define constructors which first argument is a type and the second is a type indexed over the first argument.
 A typical example of this is the dependent linear arrow:

  .. code-block:: idris